 Banks requires reserves because of the risk associated with accounts.
 Businesses operating in industries that traditionally have chargeback problems will usually have higher reserves.
 Reserves are ultimately based on trust, but most banks will not fully release a merchant from a release agreement in the offshore industry.

 The average hold period for high risk merchant accounts can vary based on the bank, the business history, and the industry.
 Most banks hold funds for 10-14 days, then releasing those funds to the merchant via wire.
 Businesses that establish a good working history can get those hold times down to a couple of days if they can prove the quality of their sales.
 Like the reserves, hold times can be negotiated, but they will be clearly listed in the contract signed with the offshore processor.

-Having a reliable and secure payment gateway is essential for any business, especially when sending transactions offshore.
-Offshore payment gateways will need the ability of work with a number of different processing networks, balance transactions between accounts, and support the volume that many offshore accounts have without compromising security.
+A reliable and secure payment gateway is essential for any business, especially when sending transactions offshore through a foreign country.
+Offshore payment gateways will need the ability of work with several different processing networks, balance transactions between accounts, and support the volume that many offshore accounts have without compromising security.

 One of the best features that secure payment gateways can offer offshore merchants today is fraud scrubbing.
-These tools allow merchants to set the parameters for their business to help mitigate instances of fraud and eliminate losses without losing real sales.
+These tools allow merchants to set the gateway parameters for their business to help mitigate fraud and eliminate losses without losing real sales.

-In many instances, offshore merchants use the services of multiple accounts from different banks.
-While this is not the case with most merchants, many experienced operates have opted for this set up when working offshore.
+Offshore merchants often use payment processing services from multiple accounts from different banks.
+While this is not the case with most merchants, many experienced operators have opted for this setup when accepting cards offshore.

 If you are looking for an offshore merchant account, speak to the consultants at Allied Payments.
-Our highly experience offshore account executives will work with your company to setup as many specialty merchant accounts as your business requires.
+Our highly experienced offshore account executives will work with your ecommerce company to set up as many specialty merchants accounts as your business requires.
 Contact Allied Payments today and an offshore merchant account consultant will contact you shortly.